hankbinkle/flight-manual.atom.io/content/using-atom/sections/folding.md

 You can fold blocks of code by clicking the arrows that appear when you hover your mouse cursor over the gutter.
 You can also fold and unfold from the keyboard with the <kbd class="platform-mac">Alt+Cmd+[</kbd><kbd class="platform-windows platform-linux">Alt+Ctrl+[</kbd> and <kbd class="platform-mac">Alt+Cmd+]</kbd><kbd class="platform-windows platform-linux">Alt+Ctrl+]</kbd> keybindings.

+Code folding is organized by indent with elements at the same indent level defining the bounds of each fold.

 ![Code folding example](../../images/folding.png "Code folding example")

 To fold everything, use <kbd class="platform-mac">Alt+Cmd+Shift+[</kbd><kbd class="platform-windows platform-linux">Alt+Ctrl+Shift+[</kbd> and to unfold everything use <kbd class="platform-mac">Alt+Cmd+Shift+]</kbd><kbd class="platform-windows platform-linux">Alt+Ctrl+Shift+]</kbd>.
 You can also fold at a specific indentation level with <kbd class="platform-mac">Cmd+K</kbd><kbd class="platform-windows platform-linux">Ctrl+K</kbd> <kbd class="platform-mac">Cmd+0-9</kbd><kbd class="platform-windows platform-linux">Ctrl+0-9</kbd> where the number is the indentation depth.